-Remember that tone is a writer's attitude towards the subject, as conveyed through the piece of writing.
+Tone is a writer's attitude towards the subject, as conveyed through a piece of writing.

-Looking at the tone that the author uses can tell you what that author's attitude about the subject is, which can in turn clue you in to the overall purpose and how the author wants the audience to feel about that subject.
+Looking to the tone that the author affects can tell you what that author's attitude about the subject is, which can in turn clue you in to the overall purpose and how the author wants the audience to feel about that subject.

-EXAMPLE If the purpose of a text is to inform the reader about a health crisis, then the tone is likely to be grave and serious.
+EXAMPLE If the purpose of the text is to inform the reader about an environmental crisis, then the tone is likely to be grave and serious.